Kristina456/Online-survey/README.md

 # Online survey

-This is a web application for an online survey for local film festival.
-The application will be used to gather feedback on the films screend during the festival.
+This is a web application for an online survey for a local film festival.
+The application will be used to gather feedback on the films screened during the festival.

 <br>